beckersven/robot_control_software/agiprobot_measurement/doc/module_sensor_model.rst

 The mathematical foundation of the model is derived in the corresponding Bachelor's Thesis, however the theoretical understanding is not needed to work with this module.
 One task is to make qualified predictions about the uncertainty of a given point within the scanners visibility, when certain spatial information (see below) is given.
-Within the :ref:`trajectory-manager`'s pipeline, this module can also be used to determine which points can be measured and how 'uncertain' this measure for a :ref:`view`-object's trajectory given the occluding target-mesh, possible sampled surface points, ... ('context').
+Within the :ref:`trajectory-manager`'s pipeline, this module can also be used to determine which points can be measured and how 'uncertain' this measure for a :ref:`viewpoint`-object's trajectory given the occluding target-mesh, possible sampled surface points, ... ('context').

 Commonly Used Geometric Terms